OpenMined/syft-code-queue/README.md

             subprocess.run(['scq', 'reject', job_id, '-r', 'Does not meet criteria'])
 ```

-See `examples/external_automation_example.py` for a complete example.
+See the examples directory for more automation examples.

 ## Code Package Structure